 Some drugs can have different (and dangerous) effects to what they are intended to have due to reactions (interactions) with other factors and conditions in the patient’s body.
 These can include:

-- Interactions with the state of a patient’s body and health, such as obesity, smoking or mental health issues
+- Interactions with the state of a patient’s body and health

 - Interactions with other substances which the patient is consuming, such as cigarettes, alcohol or recreational drugs.